Bisque (food): Origin and composition

 After this, it became more common to make bisque out of seafood, leading historians to speculate it was popularised by fishermen, lending credence to the theory of the term's etymology originating from the Bay of Biscay, off the coast of France.
-Nowadays, this soup is typically made from lobster, crayfish, crab or prawns.
-A new evolution of the concept today tends to apply the term "bisque" to creamy soups in general, regardless of whether they contain seafood, with shellfish being substituted with pre-cooked vegetables, such as squash, tomato, mushroom or red pepper, which are pureed in a food processor or a vegetable mill.
+This soup is now typically made from lobster, crayfish, crab or prawns.
+A new evolution of the concept tends to apply the term "bisque" to creamy soups in general, regardless of whether they contain seafood, with shellfish being substituted with pre-cooked vegetables such as squash, tomato, mushroom or red pepper, which are pureed in a food processor or vegetable mill.
 It is also common nowadays to thicken it with rice.